 Your workers' comp claim officially begins with the filing of Form C-4, which must be filed within 90 days of your injury.
 If your medical provider doesn't fill out Form C-4 at your initial visit, make sure to follow up.
 If you miss this deadline, your workers' comp claim may be denied.

+Nevada offers a number of different types of workers' comp benefits.
 In addition to having your medical bills paid for all reasonably and necessary treatment, you are eligible to receive temporary disability payments and a permanent disability award.